juxtapos/Rain/README.md

 it can be an elastic network of resources and resource hosts, hosting and serving different types of data to various types of clients.

+In terms of GUI development, Rain uses a poor-rich client approach: as many things as possible are pushed towards the upper layer
+(i.e. towards a web client), but control of interaction that goes beyond UI interaction is always at least indirectly controlled by the application server.
+The server-side application only knows about URLs and services and injects those into the client runtime.

 See the wiki for more information at some not too distant time in the future ;-)